eccentricvision/EccVisToolbox/README.md

 Mostly by John Greenwood (except as noted)

-Feel free to use the code, but please credit the toolbox, as per the GNU License.
+Please feel free to use our code for your own work.
+If you find it useful, please cite it as: Greenwood, J. A. (2021).
+Eccentric Vision Toolbox [Computer software]. https://doi.org/10.5281/zenodo.5226336

 Comments and readme files are somewhat incomplete at present, but I'm working to update these at present.
-There may be some functions in here written by others, which I'm working to separate out in time.
+There may be some functions in here written by others, which I hope I've indicated appropriately.

 Includes the folders:
 ------------------------------------------